HuttunenBe/countriesApp/README.md

 ## ✅ Features

-* Display countries with currency and flags
+* Display countries with currency, population and flags
 * Navigation with React router
 * 'More info' page with weather data (external API) and other country details
 * User authentication